abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-We can verify if the partitions we have created by running:
+We can verify the partitions we have created by running:

 ```sh
 cat /mnt/etc/fstab
 ```

-Now we will move to the installation drive or our system by running the following:
+Now we will move to the installation drive for our system by running the following:

 ```sh
 arch-chroot /mnt